pomuzhou/Molecularphotonics.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Lili Hou
+        Molecular Photonics
         Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Lili Hou Research Group** has been a center of excellence for Molecular Photonics research, teaching, and practice since its founding in 2021.
+        The **Molecular Photonics Research Group** has been a center of excellence for Molecular Photonics research, teaching, and practice since its founding in 2021.

   - block: collection
     content: